Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 In conclusion, in general, $A_B(x)$ cannot be identified with $a_i$.
 However, by construction, the mean values computed from $a_i$ and $A_B(x)$ are identical.
 A similar discussion about the evaluation of the mean value of the quantum power can be found in Ref. \cite{om.quantumpower}.

 In this \sref{om.sec_measurement.2}, we have only discussed how the mean values (i.e., the first moment) obtained from orthodox quantum mechanics can be exactly reproduced within Bohmian mechanics.
 More complicated higher moments (e.g., the second moment called the variance, whose positive square root is the standard deviation) computed from orthodox quantum mechanics can be equivalently reproduced within Bohmian mechanics, as we anticipated in \sref{om.measure_transmission} \cite{om.Durrnaive,om.Durrllibre, om.goldstein}.
+With the appropriate care on the contextuality of quantum phenomena, two-time correlations functions can also be computed in the same way.
 See also Ref. \cite{om.Muga}.